Saksham1009/Saksham1009/README.md

 Started working in the software industry in Sep '22 as an intern to now calling it my profession — I still get the same rush every time something I build actually works.

-Full-stack and mobile developer based in Victoria, BC.
+Full-stack and mobile developer based in **Victoria, BC, Canada**.
 I've built production features at [Helm Operations](https://www.helmoperations.com) using TypeScript, C#, and .NET, designed an iOS video player at [Noom](https://www.noom.com) in New York, and shipped side projects that real people actually use.
 I love working across the entire stack — from crafting smooth mobile experiences to wiring up backends and databases.

 Finding new ways to build, learn, and grow every day.